 I mean, basically, they say, okay, this is a defense, in a way.
 We don't have to get too emotionally involved because this happened a long time ago and people spoke funny.
 We said no, this man talks like you, talks like me, some guy has a Brooklyn accent, another guy has a Canadian accent... where does it say that everybody in ancient Judea spoke by listening to the BBC?

-- In the same movie, Paul is briefly portrayed as the misguided kind of Windmill Crusader.
+In the same movie, Saul is briefly portrayed as the misguided kind of Windmill Crusader.
 However, he is quickly shown as a Straw Hypocrite who simply doesn’t care if the gospel he preaches is true or not.
 Of course, this Saul is part of the vision shown by the Devil as part of the titular temptation, so YMMV.